jo56/scatters/README.md

 ## How It Works

-1. **Parsing**: Text Scatters reads all text files from the specified directory
+1. **Parsing**: Text Scatters reads text from a single file or all text files from a directory
 2. **Filtering**: Removes common stop words and keeps words 3+ characters long
 3. **Generation**: Randomly places words across the terminal canvas
 4. **Interaction**: Navigate and explore the scattered text with keyboard controls